jensepas/mso-ai-meta-description/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.ms-only.fr/donation

-Add easily customizable meta descriptions to your WordPress site, with optional AI-powered suggestions from Gemini, Mistral, and OpenAI (ChatGPT).
+Add easily customizable meta descriptions to your WordPress site, with optional AI-powered suggestions from Gemini, Mistral, OpenAI and Anthropic.

 == Description ==

-**Take control of your SEO snippets with MSO Meta Description.**
+**Take control of your SEO snippets with MSO AI Meta Description.**

 This plugin allows you to easily add custom meta description tags to the HTML header of your posts, pages, custom post types, and even your homepage.
 Optimize how your content appears in search engine results!